Skip to content

 }

-private void prepareErrorView(Throwable th) {
+private void prepareVueErreur(Throwable th) {

-// create the list of errors
+// create an error list

-errors = new ArrayList<Error>();
+erreurs = new ArrayList<Erreur>();

 while (th.getCause() != null) {